TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Edit Configuration/README.md

 <details><summary>Recap: How To Successfully Provision A New EspHome Device</summary><br/>

-Let's recap the process of *initializing* a new microcontroller in *ESPHome*:
+Let's recap the process of one of the many ways to *initialize* a new microcontroller in *ESPHome*:

 1. **Create New Device:** inside the *ESPHome Dashboard*, create a new device during which you will be asked to *name* your project, and to select the type of *microcontroller* you are using.
 At the end of the creation process, the dialog offers to *Install* the created firmware to your microcontroller.
 Choose *Skip*.